Competition Overview

 Please obtain permission from your parents / legal guardian if you are below 18 years old.
 Prior acknowledgement of and consent to your participation in the competition and its terms and conditions is required.
 Click here to download the consent form.

-So, don’t hesitate and take part in the Solve for Tomorrow 2025 competition here.
+So, don’t hesitate and take part in the Solve for Tomorrow 2026 competition here.

 Competition Mechanics

-The Solve for Tomorrow 2025 competition will commence on 1 July 2025 and end in November 2025.
+The Solve for Tomorrow 2026 competition will commence on 1 July 2026 and end in November 2026.

-There are a total of three (3) phases for the Competition:
+There are a total of three (3) phases for the competition:

-- Submission Phase (1 July to 31 August 2025): Teams are required to complete all compulsory fields on the microsite and to upload supporting documents (if any).
+- Submission Phase (1 July to 18 September 2026): Teams are required to complete all compulsory fields on the microsite and to upload supporting documents (if any).

 Simply form a team comprising two to four team members, and a teacher as the team mentor, and submit your entry here.